qala-io/java-beginner-course/docs/programme/jdbc.md

 For our purposes we'll be using H2 database.
 H2 is an in-memory database written in Java.
 We don't frequently use such databases for real apps.
 Instead we use standalone databases like MySQL, PostgreSQL, Oracle.
-But H2 is very useful because we can easily write automated tests with it (instead of deploying standalone DB locally and to everyone who needs to run tests), and also it's very easy to add to the project.
+But H2 is very useful because we can easily write automated tests with it (instead of deploying a standalone DB locally), and also it's very easy to add to the project.

 * Add H2 JDBC driver to Maven dependencies
 * Now something should create tables when the app is starting (because we use in-memory DB each time we restart